 Starting a community garden is no small task, and keeping it going is an even bigger one!
 UGA Extension Specialists have published several resources to help you through to process from start to finish.
 To get an idea of how to plan for, start and run a community garden, check out our How to Start a Community Garden publication.
 More information on this can be found in our Resources section.

 UGA Extension can provide technical information to help you make decisions about your community garden, but we cannot manage or provide labor for your garden.

 “I think my tree might be dying.
 Can someone come out and look at it?”

 We do not have a certified arborist on staff, so we are unable to advise on hazard tree issues and tree removal due to liability.
 However, we do have a useful publication (Is My Tree Dying?) that can help you troubleshoot your trees issues.
 You may also visit the Georgia Arborist Association to find information about how to find tree care near you.
 If you need help selecting proper varieties for your yard, feel free to give us a call!

 “Is my soil safe to build a house on and install a septic tank?”

 Unfortunately, our soil tests do no help answer this question.
 However, there are certified soil classifiers who can perform structural assessments and percolation tests.
 Check out this list of certified soil classifiers.

 “I just bought an acre/five acres/twenty acres and want to start a farm.
 What do I do now?”

 To be a successful farmer, always start with knowing what grows well in your area, what markets you might want to enter, and what you’re interested in *before* you purchase your property.
-We are always happy to provide perspective and ideas to help bring you to your decisions.
+We are always happy to provide perspective and ideas to help guide your decisions.
 Check out our publications page for a wealth of information on vegetables and fruits in Georgia, market recaps and predictions, and useful tips for both large scale and small scale farms.